EloisaRL/Metabolomic-data-analysis-app/README.md

 Dash is running on http://127.0.0.1:8050/  (Press CTRL+C to quit)
 ```
 Ctrl+Click (or Cmd+Click on macOS) the link to open the app in your browser.

+## Example Data (“Dummy Project”)

+To start using the single-study and multi-study analysis tabs now, you can use the data in the 'Dummy project' which contains processed data from all studies that currently uploaded.
+Or you can upload the processed data directly from the 'Dummy project' on to Metaboanalyst for data analysis.